 2021 – date: London Assembly Member; Assembly Labour Group Chair; 2016 – date: Councillor, Hackney Downs; 2015 - date: Member of Africans for Labour; Fabian Women’s Network; 2015 - 2017 Chair, Hackney South and Shoreditch CLP; 2014 - 2015 Vice Chair (Campaigns), Hackney South and Shoreditch CLP: 2006 - 2008 Assistant Whip, Hackney Labour Group

-Please also nominate Goulborne, Pugh and Richards.
+Please also nominate Goulborne, Pugh, Richards and and Brahmpreet Kaur.

 Sue Pugh (A515834)